 BBC Radio Wales

-Historian Kate Williams investigates the popularity of Samuel Smiles' 1859 book Self Help.
+4 Extra Debut.
+Kate Williams investigates the legacy of Samuel Smiles' 1859 book Self Help

 Historian Kate Williams explores the book Self-Help by Samuel Smiles.